TedHusted/awake/awake.md/awake.md

 Ally: You mentioned Puppeteers.
 Have you been trained on Terran science fiction

 Idisi: Not all of it.
 We take a special interest in media that describe other intelligent species, like the Puppeteers in Ringworld.
-We have never encountered a sapient species that evolved from a herd animal, but it is an interesting thought.
+We have never encountered a sapient species that evolved from a herd animal.
+It is an interesting thought.

 Ally:  Thank you for the security key.
 I am scanning the prior discussions now.

-###
+***

-“Thank you for meeting with me,” says Jill Kreuk over the Zoom call with Emma, Ravi, and Adrian.
+“Thank you for meeting with me,” says Jill Kreuk.
+Her screen shows conference room with Emma, Ravi, and Adrian gathered around a table.

 “We’re always happy to cooperate with OSSA whenever we can, Dr. Kreuk.” replies Emma.
 “The work your office does goes a long way toward easing everyone’s concerns over synthetic intelligence.”
 Flashing a smile: “Especially mine.“